Getting your car stolen could be overwhelming, but there are immediate steps you can take to find your stolen car and reduce your loss.

 If your car is indeed stolen, don't waste any time!
 Skip to the next part right away.

-We’ve included every possible way here to help you track your stolen car with step-by-step guides.
+We've included every possible way here to help you track your stolen car with step-by-step guides.
+And the infographic below also covers the alarming car theft statistics in 2020 as well as the quick tips about how to find your stolen vehicles.

-When your car is stolen, especially with your child or baby, dog inside, call the police at once.
+If your car is stolen, especially with your child or baby, dog inside, call the police at once.

 When you file a police report, make sure you can provide enough information about your missing car, typically including: